ashokgelal/LightPaper-Support/About LightPaper.md

 ## About LightPaper
-<del>[This document is best viewed in Preview mode.
-Swipe from right to left to switch to Preview mode.]</del>

 ---

-###★ New in Version 1.4
-* MultiMarkdown support (footnotes, citations, tables, email, definitions)
-* Style selector with custom fonts including Roboto, Source Sans Pro and many others, as well as custom themes including GitHub and Solarized (both light and dark)
-* New *Labs* feature in Settings to try out our latest research and development
-* Long press an Edit Shortcut or Markdown Shortcut for a tool tip
+NOTE:
+Menu buttons:
+On devices that have hardware menu buttons, the soft menu button in the upper right is disabled due to stricter adherence to the Google Design guidelines (we didn't choose this).
+If your device supports a hardware menu button (like the Galaxy Note II), use it to bring up the LightPaper menu.

+DropBox:
+If you have LightPaper Pro, be certain to uninstall LightPaper Free.
+These cannot both be connected to DropBox at the same time and will cause you undo grief.

 ---

+###★ New in Version 2.0
+* Folder support for both DropBox and Local File System (Pro Only)
+* Create files and folders from the Document List View
+* Scriptogram Support
+* QuickBar visibility toggle via menu
+* User interface update
+* Bug fixes

+---

-*LightPaper* is a simple, beautiful, text and Markdown editor for passionate writers.
+*LightPaper* is a simple, beautiful, and powerful Text Editor for passionate writers.
 You can use *LightPaper* to write any kind of text documents - blogs, articles, notes, READMEs, TODOs, or the next chapter of your new novel.
 Its simple interface gets out of your way, allowing you to focus on writing.
-Your mobile editing experience will be enriched with the help of undo/redo, spell checking, and quick movement keys.
+Your mobile editing experience will be enriched with the help of undo/redo, spell checking, and quick cursor movement keys.
 To remove distractions, you can switch to *Distraction Free Mode* to completely immerse yourself in your current paragraph.

 ## Dropbox Integration
 The documents are saved locally by default, with the option to sync with and upload your documents to the cloud through Dropbox.
 To link to Dropbox, click Menu on the ActionBar, select `Settings`, and click `Add New Accounts`.

-## Full Markdown/MultiMarkdown Support
+## Markdown Support
-*LightPaper* comes with built-in support for Markdown and MultiMarkdown syntax.
+*LightPaper* comes with built-in support for Markdown syntax.
 If you don't know Markdown and don't want to, it's okay - you can write everything in plain text.
 But we highly recommend you spare a few minutes to learn more about Markdown following this link: <http://links.clockworkengine.com/mkdn>.
-MultiMarkdown documentation can be found at this link: <http://links.clockworkengine.com/mmd>.

 From the author of Markdown: